godalming123/common-assembly/readme.md

       - Give error messages for unused code, instead of ignoring most errors that can occur in functions that never get called
       - A warning for unused variables
       - Add support for printing multiple parser or compiler errors each time the compiler is ran rathor then only printing one at a time
-      - Instead of just pointing to the first charecter of a keyword, the errors should point to the whole keyword
+      - Instead of just pointing to the first character of a keyword, the errors should point to the whole keyword
     - A `watch` command to automatically hot reload when the code changes if there aren't any compiler errors
     - Debugging, or the ability to generate executables with good debug symbols that work with debuggers and hot reload togethor
     - Generates optimized executables (see [benchmarking common assembly](#benchmarking-common-assembly) for how we would compare this with other optimizers):